 PROSTATE CANCER PREVENTION

-As of today there is no single cause for prostate cancer therefore, a preventive strategy has yet to be developed.
+As of today there is no single cause for prostate cancer therefore, a prevention strategy has yet to be developed.
 For this reason, education and awareness for prostate cancer is ever so vital for men and the wives, children, siblings, families and friends of men dealing with prostate cancer.
 Being knowledgeable and aware of all the risk factors of prostate cancer and taking any necessary action to maintain or improve health through diet and exercise are extremely important.
 Yearly screening for prostate cancer is highly advised because, if detected early, the chances of removing it increases.

 Please review the four major factors that can influence a man’s risk for developing prostate cancer so that you may better understand whether you are at risk: